Mau Marcelo: Asian Idol

 In December 2007, Marcelo participated in Asian Idol, which was held in December 2007 in Jakarta, Indonesia.
 The competition gathered the winners of Idol across Asia.
 Despite an impressive showing, which included a standing ovation from Indian Idol judge Anu Malik and three judges predicting that she has a good chance of winning, Marcelo lost to Singapore Idol Hady Mirza.
 She performed "Ako ang Nasawi, Ako ang Nagwagi" by Dulce and Gloria Estefan's "Reach".
 Prior to the main show, Marcelo was concerned if she would be able to represent the country since the Philippines' Idol franchise moved from ABC to GMA Network, thinking that the country's participation in Asian Idol would be scrapped.

 Personal life

 Marcelo has two children, Patricia (born 2002) and Paolo (born 2006).
-Her daughter Patricia successfully auditioned for Idol Philippines 2019.
+Her daughter Patricia successfully auditioned for Idol Philippines in 2019.

 Recordings

 Pre-Idol

 Prior to Philippine Idol, Marcelo had also recorded, as "Samantha Brown", a self-titled album of ten original songs composed by her stepsister's husband.
 She was also part of the compilation album of Star for a Night.